Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Divergent Component of Motion Analysis of Bipedal Locomotion

 \subsection{Center of Mass Dynamics of Bipedal Robots}

-We consider the ALIP model on a flat ground with an underactuated single-support phase and an instantaneous double-support phase (see Fig. \ref{fig:digit_and_dcm}, Left) \cite{gong2021one}.
-Using $x_c, y_c, z_0$ to denote the CoM position in the contact point frame, the ALIP dynamics are given by
+We consider the ALIP model on flat ground with an underactuated single-support phase and an instantaneous double-support phase~\cite{gong2022zero}.
+Let $(x_c, y_c, z_c)$ be the CoM position in the right-handed contact foot frame, the ALIP dynamics are given by~\cite{gong2022zero}:

-where $z_0$ is the constant CoM height, $L^x, L^y$ are the $x, y$-component of the angular momentum about the contact point (i.e., contact angular momentum), $m$ is the mass of the robot, and $g$ is the gravitational acceleration constant.
-Note that ${L}^x$ is in the opposite direction of $\dot{y}_c$ in the right-hand coordinate system.
-Compared to the LIP model described in~\cite{kajita20013d}, the ALIP model uses the contact angular momentum $L^x, L^y$ instead of the linear velocities of the CoM.
-As discussed in \cite{gong2022zero,gibson2022terrain,gao2023time}, this change maintains the system dynamics in a linear form while reducing the mismatch between the model and the real robot state.
-Thus, we choose this model to represent the CoM dynamics of the robot in this paper.
+where $z_c$ is the constant CoM height, $\mathbf{L}^x, \mathbf{L}^y$ are the $x, y$-component of the angular momentum about the contact point (i.e., contact angular momentum), $m$ is the mass of the robot, and $g$ is the gravitational acceleration.
+Compared to the LIPM described in~\cite{kajita20013d}, the ALIP model uses the contact angular momentum $\mathbf{L}^x, \mathbf{L}^y$ instead of linear velocities of the CoM.
+This modification reduces the mismatch between the template model and the real robot state, as it only assumes that the centroidal angular momentum oscillates about zero, rather than its rate of change being zero~\cite{gong2022zero}.